openfaas/faas/CONTRIBUTING.md

 at the very beginning of the test, and it will fail the test if it detects goroutines that were opened but never cleaned up at the end of the test.

+#### I need to add a dependency

+All projects use [Go modules](https://github.com/golang/go/wiki/Modules) and vendoring.
+The concept of `vendoring` is still broadly used in projects written in Go.
+This means that a copy of the source-code of dependencies is stored within each repository in the `vendor` folder.
+It allows for a repeatable build and isolates change.

+Components must be licensed with an MIT, BSD, or Apache 2.0 license.
+We may ask you to write your own code when dependencies are trivial, or unmaintained by their authors.

-#### I have a question, a suggestion or need help
+### I have a question, a suggestion or need help

 If you have a deeply technical request or need help debugging your application then you should prepare a simple, public GitHub repository with the minimum amount of code required to reproduce the issue.

-If you feel there is an issue with OpenFaaS or were unable to get the help you needed from the GitHub, [then send us an email](https://openfaas.com/support/)

 #### Setting expectations, support and SLAs

-* What kind of support can I expect for free?
+* What kind of support can I expect?

-    OpenFaaS is licensed in a way that enables you to use the source code in or with your project or product.

-    If you are using one of the Open Source projects within the openfaas or openfaas-incubator repository, then help may be offered on a limited, good-will basis by volunteers, but if you are a commercial user, you will need to purchase support for timely help.

-    Please be respectful of any time given to you and your needs.
-The person you are requesting help from may not reside in your timezone and contacting them via direct message is inappropriate.

-    Enterprise support is the best place to ask questions, suggest features, and to get help.
-The GitHub issue tracker can be used for suspected issues with the codebase or deployment artifacts.
-The whole template must be filled out in detail.
+    OpenFaaS Standard customers have self-service support, and can directly contact the OpenFaaS Ltd team via the [openfaas/customers](https://github.com/openfaas/customers) repository using Discussions.

+    Support is only offered to free users to fix bugs and issues in the codebase, where the full Issue Template is filled out with sufficient instructions to reproduce the issue.
+We will not debug your application, or comment on your architecture on GitHub.

+* Can we talk to you in person?

+    There is a weekly Zoom call for any free user or customer to attend, topics are taken at the beginning of the call, and we will strive to give everyone time to talk.

 * Doesn't Open Source mean that everything is free?

-    The OpenFaaS projects are licensed as MIT which means that you are free to use, modify and distribute the software within the terms of the license.
+    The OpenFaaS Community Edition (CE) projects are licensed as MIT which means that you are free to use, modify and distribute the software within the terms of the license.

     Contributions, suggestions and feedback is welcomed in the appropriate channels as outlined in this guide.
-The MIT license does not cover support for PRs, Issues, Technical
-    Support questions, feature requests and technical support/professional services which you may require; the preceding are not free and have a cost to those providing the services.
-Where possible, this time may be volunteered for free, but it is not unlimited.
+The MIT license does not cover support for PRs, Issues, Technical Support questions, feature requests and technical support/professional services which you may require; the preceding are not free and have a cost to those providing the services.

 * What is the SLA for my Issue?

     Issues are examined, triaged and answered on a best effort basis by volunteers and community contributors.
 This means that you may receive an initial response within any time period such as: 1 minute, 1 hour, 1 day, or 1 week.
 There is no implicit meaning to the time between you raising an issue and it being answered or resolved.

     If you see an issue which does not have a response or does not have a resolution, it does not mean that it is not important, or that it is being ignored.
-It simply means it has not been worked on by a volunteer yet.
+It simply means it has not been worked on yet, or may have been missed.

     Please take responsibility for following up on your Issues if you feel further action is required.

-    If you are a business using OpenFaaS and need timely and attentive responses, then you should purchase Enterprise Support from OpenFaaS Ltd.
+    If you're an OpenFaaS customer, then you will have a direct line of communication with the OpenFaaS Ltd team, feel free to reach out for an update.

 * What is the SLA for my Pull Request?

     In a similar way to Issues, Pull Requests are triaged, reviewed, and considered by a team of volunteers - the Core Team,  Members Team and the Project Lead.
 There are dozens of components that make up the OpenFaaS project and a limited amount of people.
 Sometimes PRs may become blocked or require further action.

     Please take responsibility for following up on your Pull Requests if you feel further action is required.

 * Why may your PR be delayed?

     * The contributing guide was not followed in some way